Health insurance requirement

 Keep in mind that health care costs are very high in the United States, and individuals are responsible for paying all health care costs not covered by insurance.
 A good insurance policy gives you access to excellent medical facilities and provides protection against the very high costs of health care.

 For 2013-2014, UW student health insurance is provided by the LifeWise Assurance Company.
 You must enroll online via the LifeWise website; insurance will not be added automatically to your student account.
-Online registration for the 2013-2014 year will be available soon.

 New students: Bring a printout of your email confirmation showing your health insurance enrollment to orientation.

 Continuing students: Once you have registered for insurance, forward your confirmation email to firstname.lastname@example.org.

 Your International Student Advisor will check your file for proof of insurance coverage before registering you in SEVIS for the quarter, so it is very important that you provide this confirmation before the start of the quarter.

 The 2013-2014 premium rates will be $663 for autumn quarter and $696 per quarter in winter, spring and summer quarters for coverage of the student only.
 Dependent coverage is an additional cost.
 For more details on rates and coverage, see the UW Tacoma Student Health Insurance information page.

 Please review the details of the plan carefully, including the effective dates of coverage.
 We urge you to purchase insurance for the entire year if possible.
 If you arrive in the U.S. before the effective date of the UW insurance plan, you should buy supplemental insurance during this uninsured period.
 You can buy insurance on a monthly basis from LifeWise directly for the summer before you begin your studies, or you can purchase coverage from another insurance company (see below for suggested alternate companies).

 January 6, 2014 – March 30, 2014